 N-nitrosamine Detection and Quantification for cosmetic and personal care products are provided.

 Substances or mixtures present in fragrances or cosmetic products from naturally derived ingredients, pose an allergen risk.
-Allergic reactions such as contact dermatitis can induce consumer sensitization.
+Allergic reactions such as contact dermatitis can induce skin sensitization.
 At QACS, we perform allergen screening for cosmetics and personal care products.

 Method of analysis stays in line with the existing regulatory framework of EC Reg 1223/2009, SCCS 1459 and ‘2012 Opinion’.